 - Experience drama activities in multiple classes which helps develop 21st century learning skills

-- Progress faster to develop personal skills in line with the School’s Values or Learner Profiles
+- Develop personal skills in line with the School’s Values or Learner Profiles

 - Integrate the curriculum using drama methods and techniques hence making it more engaging for the learners

 - Develop assessment tools to demonstrate development of the learners in line with Primary School curriculum requirements